 “Heart rate variability” (HRV) is the gold standard for measuring the body’s stress response.
-When stressed, the heart beats rapidly and with little variation, pumping blood throughout the body;when relaxed, the heart beats only as often as the body needs in order to maintain normal functioning.
-By measuring HRV before and after deep breathing exercises, scientists can measure how much they effect stress levels.
+When stressed, the heart beats rapidly and with little variation, pumping blood throughout the body; when relaxed, the heart beats only as often as the body needs in order to maintain normal functioning.
+By measuring HRV before and after breathing exercises, scientists can measure how much they effect stress levels.

-With near complete consensus, studies have shown that deep breathing, diaphragmatic breathing, and meditation exercises involving deep breathing all increase HRV, supporting our intuitive understanding that deep breaths have a calming effect.
+With near complete consensus, studies have shown that deep breathing, diaphragmatic breathing, belly breathing, box breathing, square breathing, and other meditation exercises involving abdominal breathing all increase HRV, supporting our intuitive understanding that deep breaths have a calming effect.
 But when we were building Mesmerize, we wanted to go a step further.
-We asked ourselves, “How do we maximize these benefits of deep breathing?”
+We asked ourselves, “How do we maximize these benefits?”

 As it turns out, not all breathing is equally effective.

-In scientific trials, researchers rely on biofeedback devices that monitor subjects’ breath rate and heart rate variability to ensure that resonant frequency is achieved, often using a breathing coach who tells the patient to increase or decrease their speed of breathing.
-However, a 2012 study (Busch, et al., 2012), found that when subjects are shown a visual representation of their own breathing alongside an ideal visual breathing curve and asked to make the two match, the attention demanded of them actually caused an increase in sympathetic arousal, or stress.
+In scientific trials, researchers rely on visual biofeedback devices that monitor subjects’ breath rate and heart rate variability to ensure that resonant frequency is achieved, often using a breathing coach who tells the patient to increase or decrease the speed of their breathing.
+However, a 2012 study (Busch, et al., 2012), found that when subjects are shown a visual representation of their own breathing alongside an ideal breathing curve and asked to make the two match, the attention demanded of them by this breathing feedback actually caused an increase in sympathetic arousal, or stress.

 The difficulty in making Mesmerize was thus finding a way to guide users’ breathing without taxing their attention and subverting the very benefits we were hoping to achieve, as other apps have done by “gamifying” breathing.